Sublime (band): 1992–1995: 40oz. to Freedom and Robbin' the Hood

-1996: Nowell's death, self-titled final album and breakup
+1996: Nowell's death, self-titled final album, and breakup

-In early 1996, Sublime headlined the very first SnoCore Tour.
+In early 1996, Sublime headlined the first SnoCore Tour.
 In February, they began recording what would comprise the band's self-titled third record and their major label debut album.
 Sublime completed it before Nowell died of a heroin overdose on May 25, 1996, at a motel in San Francisco, California, the day after their last live show in Petaluma, California (May 24, 1996), and two months prior to the release of the self-titled album.
 Nowell was found dead at 11:30 a.m. in a motel room after a night of partying.
 He was 28 years old.
 Some Sublime fans were not aware of Nowell's death when the self-titled album became a huge success, including the single "What I Got", which peaked at number one on the Modern Rock chart.
 The album earned the band worldwide fame, and was certified 5× platinum by the Recording Industry Association of America (RIAA) in December 1999.
-In addition to "What I Got", the album included several other popular posthumous singles, including "Santeria", "Doin' Time", "Wrong Way" and "April 29, 1992 (Miami)", all of which received heavy airplay.
+In addition to "What I Got", the album included several other popular posthumous singles, including "Santeria", "Doin' Time", "Wrong Way", and "April 29, 1992 (Miami)", all of which received heavy airplay.

-Jason Westfall, one of Sublime's managers, was quoted as saying that "the surviving members of Sublime had no interest in continuing to perform and record under the 'Sublime' name.
-"Just like Nirvana, Sublime died when Brad died."
+Jason Westfall, one of Sublime's managers, was quoted as saying that the surviving members of the band would not continue to perform and record under the "Sublime" name: "Just like Nirvana, Sublime died when Brad died."